BelAn97/mochawesome-screenshots/README.md

 # mochawesome-screenshots
-This is a fork of Mochawesome(MochawesomePlusPlus) reporter with added screenshots functionality for Protractor.
+This is a fork of Mochawesome(MochawesomePlusPlus) reporter with added screenshots functionality.

-A reporter takes a screenshot after each failed Protractor test.
+A reporter takes a screenshot after each failed test.

 Installation of the module:
 ```